Zack-Polc/Discord-Nitro-Gen/README.md

 # Nitro Gen

-A script to generator strings that may be valid discord nitro codes.
+A script to generate strings that may be valid discord nitro codes.
 Use a checker to verify they are valid.
 ## Installation

 Download python file, run it.